Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 Best approach is to optimize for change.

 Otherwise you might have to do a rewrite.
 Rewrites are bad.
 One of the most infamous rewrite story is about [The Rewrite that Killed Netscape](http://www.joelonsoftware.com/articles/fog0000000069.html).
-You might not even have heard of Netscape ;)
+You might not even have heard of Netscape :wink:

 Let's save you from that.